Thanksgiving Foods Dogs CAN have!

 Plain Vegetables:

-thanksgiving foods dogsVegetables, such as carrots, green beans, and squash are also safe for dogs.
+thanksgiving foods dogsVegetables, such as carrotsOpens in a new tab., green beansOpens in a new tab., and squashOpens in a new tab. are also safe for dogs.
 However, they should also be offered plain, without things such as seasonings or butter.
 Although dogs can eat most vegetables raw, cooking them breaks down the vegetables cell walls and makes them easier for dogs to digest.

 Turkey: